kamilrybacki/kamilrybacki.github.io/README.md

 - **[Prism.js](https://prismjs.com/)** - Syntax highlighting
 - **CSS Grid & Flexbox** - Modern layout
 - **GitHub Actions** - CI/CD pipeline

+## 📄 Legacy MDX Snippet Migration

+Earlier MDX articles used custom components like `<CodeSnippet>`, `<FileTree>`, and embedded notebook widgets.
+Those sources are no longer in the repository; placeholders in the migrated Markdown (`reflections.md`, `containerized-integration.md`, `comfortable-rustification.md`) have been replaced with reconstructed, representative code blocks and ASCII file trees.
+If you later recover the original MDX, you can overwrite the reconstructed blocks with the authoritative code.

 ---